Mission Statement:

 Established August 5, 2019, the Crystal City Pilgrimage Committee’s (CCPC) mission is, “to advocate for justice for Japanese Latin American and Japanese American Survivors and descendants of the Department of Justice’s WWII Crystal City Family Internment Camp through education, pilgrimage programs and site preservation.”

 The CCPC organized its first Pilgrimage to Crystal City in November 2019, attended by close to 200 participants.
 Crystal City civic and community leaders strongly supported this Pilgrimage, which included an educational conference.
 On November 2, 2019, high school students performed Baille Folklorico dances to welcome pilgrimage participants.
-Historic photos of the internment camp by Hector Estrada, who grew up in Crystal City and attended school in former internment camp buildings, were displayed in the Crystal City High School rotunda.
-Docents from the local community led participants on bus tours of the internment site.
-A memorial program was held at a site where two Japanese Peruvian girls tragically drowned in 1944, with the participation of a local Crystal City pastor and Japanese American Buddhist ministers.
-After the November 2, 2019 Pilgrimage, the CCPC sponsored a November 4 presentation by three surviving Peruvian Japanese internees – Blanca Katsura, Libya Yamamato and Eloy Maoki – to over 400 Crystal City high school students.
+Historic photos of the camp by Hector Estrada, who grew up in Crystal City and attended school in former camp buildings, were displayed in the Crystal City High School rotunda.
+Docents from the local community led participants on bus tours of the prison site.
+A memorial program was held where two Japanese Peruvian girls tragically drowned in 1944, with the participation of a local Crystal City Christian pastor and Japanese American Buddhist ministers.
+After the 2019 Pilgrimage concluded, CCPC sponsored a presentation by three surviving Japanese Peruvian internees – Blanca Katsura, Libya Yamamato, and Eloy Maoki – to over 400 Crystal City high school students.

 Pilgrimages were suspended during the pandemic, but CCPC members continued working remotely with Crystal City residents to preserve the former site of the DOJ prison and improve on-site historical interpretation.
-In 2022, Crystal City’s city council and mayor passed a resolution supporting the Pilgrimage and offered free land for the placement of a memorial monument to honor those who died during the internment.
-A delegation from the CCPC attended the city’s Spinach Festival, where a memorial program at the internment site was held and an educational program with high school students took place.
+In 2022, Crystal City’s city council and mayor passed a resolution supporting the Pilgrimage and offered free land for the placement of a memorial monument to honor those who died during their incarceration.
+A delegation from CCPC attended the city’s Spinach Festival, where a memorial program at the site was held and another educational program with high school students took place.

-In 2023, CCPC organized its second Pilgrimage and educational conference in San Antonio was organized with close to 100 participants including incarceration survivors, descendants, family, and friends.
-Bexar County Judge Peter Sakai – the first Japanese American elected to this position – offered welcoming remarks at the educational conference.
-Conference presentations included former internees sharing their memories of life in the camp, workshops on the WWII Latin American hostage experience, the Irei Monument Project, and a panel discussion led by participants of the historic Chicano Movement 1969 Crystal City High School Walkout and members of the progressive third party, La Raza Unida.
+In 2023, CCPC organized its second Pilgrimage and educational conference that included approximately 100 participants including incarceration survivors, descendants, and their family and friends.
+Bexar County Judge Peter Sakai – the first Japanese American elected to this position in Texas – offered welcoming remarks at the educational conference.
+Presentations included former incarcerees sharing their memories of life in the camp, workshops on the WWII Latin American hostage experience, the Irei Monument Project, and a panel discussion led by participants of the historic Chicano Movement 1969 Crystal City High School Walkout including members of La Raza Unida Party.

-The 2023 Pilgrimage to Crystal City held a memorial service and dedication ceremony for a memorial monument that lists the names of all those who died during the internment.
-The city paved a road to the memorial site, where two Japanese Peruvian girls tragically drowned in 1944.
-The city named the road “Calle de Aiko y Sachiko”, after the two girls.
-At the Crystal City High School, where city volunteers cooked lunch for the Pilgrimage participants, photos by Hector Estrada were again displayed in the school’s rotunda.
-Tabletop displays of the internment produced by high school students as part of a class project were also shown.
+The 2023 Pilgrimage to Crystal City held a memorial service and dedication ceremony for a monument that lists the names of those who died at Crystal City during the war.
+The city paved a road to the memorial site, where two Japanese Peruvian girls tragically drowned in 1944, naming the road “Calle de Aiko y Sachiko,” in their memory.
+At the Crystal City High School, where local volunteers cooked lunch for the Pilgrimage participants, photos by Hector Estrada were again displayed in the school’s rotunda.
+Tabletop displays about the incarceration produced by local high school students as part of a class project were also shown.

-In late 2023, the CCPC was the recipient of a Henri and Tomoye Takahashi Charitable Foundation grant to conduct an internment camp museum feasibility study.
-In February, 2024, the Museum Working Group of the CCPC convened a meeting of Crystal City civic, school, and community leaders to explore the feasibility of a museum.
-This led to a partnership with Diana Palacios, a longtime civic leader and businesswoman, who will soon be opening Crystal City’s first local history museum.
-Known as My Story Museum - The Story of Us: Tres Historias en Crystal City, CCPC’s Museum Working Group will be opening a permanent exhibition on the DOJ site on November 9, 2024.
+In late 2023, the CCPC was the recipient of a Henri and Tomoye Takahashi Charitable Foundation grant to conduct a Crystal City museum feasibility study.
+In February, 2024, the Museum Working Group of the CCPC convened a meeting of Crystal City civic, school, and community leaders to explore local interest in collaboration.
+This led to a partnership with Diana Palacios, a longtime civic leader and businesswoman, who owns My Story Museum.
+CCPC’s Museum Working Group debuted its permanent exhibition on the DOJ site when My Story Museum opened on November 9, 2024.